ShaylaCodes/v4-Capstone/README.md

 Describe the data analysis and visualization part of your project.
 What insights does it generate?
 How are these visualizations created?
 Include examples of the visualizations, if possible.

+The visualization is a bar graph that shows the number of books borrowed by each of the top three active members.

+The functions used
+num_books_borrowed_top3_active()
+method:
+library class

+The bar graph displays the top three active users on the x-axis and the number of books borrowed on the y-axis.

+The code for the visualization and analysis can be found in Member class, number_of_borrowed_books()

+These analyses and vizualization provide valuable insights into books borrowing patterns, collection composition, and member activity.
+By visualizing and analyzing the data, the user can make decisions on how they'd like to manage the library and use different strategies to operate the library.

 ## Error Handling

 Describe how your project handles errors.
 If there are known issues with your project, list them here.

+Data visualization -
+The graph will now appear. although we're not getting a error code, we've tried different methods of getting this bar graph to show.

+Railway/Database-
+We were having trouble connecting to the database and fetching information from it.
+The error output was saying that the railway information from the .env file was incorrect.

 ## License